Start: Oviedo Finish: Santiago de Compostela

 Challenge: 6 hrs, 22,2 km, 150 m ascent, 250 m descent.

 From Lugo onward, several Caminos come together to join the main French Route (Camino Francés).
-Today you have a long walk (28 km) to reach the next accommodation, situated in Melide.
-Even though the route is mostly paved and relatively flat, it’s still quite a distance.
+Today you have a long walk to reach the next accommodation, situated in Ferreira.
+The first 20km until O Burgo are practically paved and but mainly uphill, but don't worry because it is quite easy to hire a taxi in Lugo to shorten this stage!

 Today you begin walking directly from Melide.
 You have now joined the French Route, or Camino Francés, which is the most popular of all the Camino variants.
 Suddenly, you find yourself among a multitude of pilgrims from all over the world, as you follow trails, country roads and footpaths parallel to the main road.
 Your accommodation for this evening is located just outside the village of Arzúa.